cyanidecupcake/fab-moments-handbook/session2.md

     Writing utensils (pencils, pens, markers, etc)
     Blank paper
+    Calendar print out (for each group)
+    Planning worksheet (for each group)

     Books of architecture and homes from around the world* Examples of materials available to the students* Camera to document the session*